 The first thing I became in life was a photographer.
 In the late 70s, my Dad offered to buy me a camera.
 I scoured the ads on the back pages of photography magazines and settled on a camera that wasn’t exactly the cheapest but was far from the most expensive.
 My Dad took me down to the Worthington Daily Globe where he asked then-small-town-staff-photographer, today world-famous photographer Jim Brandenburg about it.
 He responded, “Well, I’ve heard of Vivitar.”

 I asked my Dad how I could pay him back.
 He told me to repay him with my future royalties.
-He passed away not long after that.
+I didn’t get that chance as he passed away not long after.

 My Vivitar 220SL with a 50mm f1.8 lens rarely left my side.
 It was a completely manual camera.
 A little needle in the viewfinder told me the proper exposure to set and a split prism inside ensured I focused it properly.
 Forty years later, I still have that camera.

-My name is Mitch Traphagen and I am the proprietor of City Image Phillipsburg.
+My name is Mitch Traphagen and I am the proprietor of Pburg Image in Phillipsburg.
 A little about me:

 · Press Secretary / Communications Advisor for a U.S. Congressman.